nickolastazes/auth-by-watchen-preview/README.md

 - Removed deprecated console error logs
 - Enhanced error handling in authentication flow
 - Improved loading state consistency across components

-## 📝 License

-This preview release is available for testing purposes.
-Full license terms will be announced with the official release.

 ### [0.0.3] - 2024-12-30